dfrnt-labs/terminusdb-docs-static/src/app/docs/access-control-with-javascript/page.md

 ##### accessControl.getTeamUserRoles(\[userName\], \[orgName\]) ⇒ `Promise`

-\-- TerminusCMS and TerminusDB API -- Get the user roles for a given organization or the default organization,
+\-- TerminusDB and TerminusDB API -- Get the user roles for a given organization or the default organization,

 **Returns**: `Promise` - A promise that returns the call response object, or an Error if rejected.